Made locally in Saratoga Springs, NY

 NAME: This is another reference to our horse racing theme, especially for one pretty filly named My Lil Girl; the first filly born to Oliva Stables.
 Another pretty filly is two-years-old and racing hopeful, Willubemyhoney.

-Pretty Filly Rosé – Mulled Rosé
+Pretty Filly Rosé – Mulled Rosé (sold out)

 WINE: For the winter season we warm our special Pretty Filly Rosé with mulling spices, creating a delicious wine that fills the holiday home with a welcoming aroma.
 Mulled Rosé compliments the holiday meal, from appetizers to pies.
 The special package also makes a great gift.